 Redemption of man >> His blood delivered us from

-was without sin, that He was the Son of God, that He was given to us by the
+in Jesus, who is without sin, who is the Son of God, who was given to us by the

 1Pet 1-17,18